Michael Jordan gets stake in DraftKings for advisory role - WHIZ News

 Jordan’s interest in DraftKings is not expected to affect the Hornets’ presence on the site.

-The NBA agreed to a multiyear deal about a year ago to make DraftKings an official sports betting operator.
-The NBA has several similar arrangements, including one with DraftKings’ longtime daily fantasy sports rival FanDuel, and struck a first-of-its-kind deal with MGM Resorts International in 2018 to be compensated for providing official data as a way for those casinos to determine outcomes of various bets.
+The NBA agreed to a multiyear deal about a year ago to make DraftKings an official sports-betting operator.
+The NBA has several similar arrangements, including one with DraftKings’ longtime daily fantasy sports rival FanDuel.
+The league also struck a first-of-its-kind deal with MGM Resorts International in 2018 to be compensated for providing official data as a way for those casinos to determine outcomes of various bets.

 That differs from the way Golden Nugget casinos, owned by Houston Rockets owner Tilman Fertitta, are permitted to handle games involving his NBA club.
 Golden Nugget sports books in Nevada, New Jersey and Mississippi can accept NBA wagers, but cannot for games involving the Rockets.